adambard/learnxinyminutes-docs/csharp.html.markdown

             out int count)
         {
             count = 15; // out param must be assigned before control leaves the method }

-        // Methods can have the same name, as long as the signature is unique public static void MethodSignatures(string maxCount)
-        {
-        }

         // GENERICS